Arthritis - rheumatoid

 These supplements may help relieve inflammation and pain:

-- Omega-3 fatty acids, such as fish oil, up to 2.6 g daily -- Omega-3 fatty acids may help reduce inflammation.
+- Omega-3 fatty acids , such as fish oil.
+Omega-3 fatty acids may help reduce inflammation.
 A review of studies where people with RA took omega-3 fatty acids found they had fewer tender joints but no difference in joint damage.
-In some studies, people who take omega-3s are able to reduce the dose of NSAIDs or corticosteroids they take for RA.
+In some studies, people who took omega-3s were able to reduce their dose of NSAIDs or corticosteroids they take for RA.
 Omega-3 fatty acids may also reduce the risk of heart disease, which is higher in people with RA.
-Omega-3 fatty acid supplements may raise the risk of bleeding, especially if you also take blood-thinners such as clopidogrel (Plavix), warfarin (Coumadin), or aspirin.
+Omega-3 fatty acid supplements may raise the risk of bleeding, especially if you also take blood thinners such as clopidogrel (Plavix), warfarin (Coumadin), or aspirin.

-- Bromelain (500 mg - 2,000 mg three times daily) -- This enzyme derived from pineapples may help reduce inflammation and pain.
-Bromelain increases the risk of bleeding, especially if you also take blood thinners such as clopidogrel (Plavix), warfarin (Coumadin), or aspirin.
+- Bromelain.
+This enzyme derived from pineapples may help reduce inflammation and pain.
+Bromelain increases the risk of bleeding, especially if you also take blood thinners, such as clopidogrel (Plavix), warfarin (Coumadin), or aspirin.
 People with stomach ulcers should avoid bromelain.
 Turmeric is sometimes combined with bromelain because it makes the effects of bromelain stronger.

-- Gamma linolenic acid (GLA) -- found in borage oil, evening primrose oil, and black currant seed oil, 1.1 g - 2.6 g daily -- may help reduce pain, stiffness, and swelling.
-One study found that people with RA who took 2.8 g of GLA for six months reduced pain and swelling and improved their grip strength.
+- Gamma linolenic acid (GLA).
+Found in borage oil, evening primrose oil, and black currant seed oil, may help reduce pain, stiffness, and swelling.
+One study found that people with RA who took 2.8 g of GLA for 6 months reduced pain and swelling and improved their grip strength.
 People with a history of seizures should not take GLA.
-GLA may increase the risk of bleeding, especially if you already take blood-thinners.
+GLA may increase the risk of bleeding, especially if you already take blood thinners.

-- Folic acid -- People who take methotrexate for RA may need additional folic acid because methotrexate makes it hard for the body to absorb folic acid.
+- Folic acid.
+People who take methotrexate for RA may need additional folic acid because methotrexate makes it hard for the body to absorb folic acid.
 In addition, one study found that folic acid supplements helped reduce side effects (including liver problems) from methotrexate.
 However, folic acid may interfere with some medications, including methotrexate, so your physician should decide whether supplementation with folic acid in combination with methotrexate is appropriate.
-High doses of folic acid can hide a vitamin B-12 deficiency and may interact with other medications, so ask your doctor if you need folic acid supplements -- don’t just start taking them on your own.
+High doses of folic acid can hide a vitamin B-12 deficiency, and may interact with other medications.
+Ask your doctor if you need folic acid supplements, DO NOT just start taking them on your own.

 You can use herbs in the form of dried extracts (capsules, powders, teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
 Unless otherwise indicated, make teas with 1 tsp. herb per cup of hot water.
-Steep covered 5 - 10 minutes for leaf or flowers, and 10 - 20 minutes for roots.
-Drink 2 - 4 cups per day.
+Steep covered 5 to 10 minutes for leaf or flowers, and 10 to 20 minutes for roots.
+Drink 2 to 4 cups per day.

-- Boswellia (Boswellia serrata), 400 mg - 800 mg three times daily -- Boswellia has been used traditionally to treat arthritis in Ayurvedic medicine.
+- Boswellia ( Boswellia serrata ).
+Boswellia has been used traditionally to treat arthritis in Ayurvedic medicine.
 Studies using it to treat RA have been mixed.
 Some found that it relieved pain and swelling, but others found it was no better than placebo.

-- Ginger (Zingiber officinale), up to 2 g per day in divided doses, may reduce joint inflammation and pain.
+- Ginger ( Zingiber officinale ) , may reduce joint inflammation and pain.
 One study found that ginger extract blocked COX-2, a chemical in the body that causes pain.
-Ginger may increase the risk of bleeding, especially if you also take blood thinners such as clopidogrel (Plavix), warfarin (Coumadin), or aspirin.
+Ginger may increase the risk of bleeding, especially if you also take blood thinners, such as clopidogrel (Plavix), warfarin (Coumadin), or aspirin.

-- Green tea (Camelia sinensis) standardized extract, 250 - 500 mg daily -- Green tea is loaded with antioxidants, and test tube studies found that it may block inflammatory chemicals that are involved in RA.
+- Green tea ( Camelia sinensis ) standardized extract.
+Green tea is loaded with antioxidants, and test tube studies show that it may block inflammatory chemicals that are involved in RA.
 Use caffeine-free products.
 You may also prepare teas from the leaf of this herb.

-- Cat's claw (Uncaria tomentosa) standardized extract, 20 mg three times a day -- may help reduce inflammation.
+- Cat's claw ( Uncaria tomentosa ) standardized extract.
+May help reduce inflammation.
 One study found that people with RA who took cat's claw experienced a modest reduction in pain and swelling.
 Cat's claw may stimulate the immune system, which could cause problems in a disease like RA where the immune system is already overactive.
 For that reason, do not take cat's claw except under the supervision of your doctor.
 People who have low blood pressure, leukemia, or other autoimmune diseases should also speak with their physician before taking cat's claw.

-- Turmeric (Curcuma longa) standardized extract, 400 mg three times a day -- may help reduce pain and inflammation.
+- Turmeric ( Curcuma longa ) standardized extract.
+May help reduce pain and inflammation.
 It is sometimes combined with bromelain, because it makes the effects of bromelain stronger.
-Turmeric can increase the risk of bleeding, especially if you also take blood-thinners or NSAIDs.
+Turmeric can increase the risk of bleeding, especially if you also take blood thinners or NSAIDs.

-- Devil's claw (Harpagophytum procumbens) standardized extract, 100 - 200 mg one to two times daily -- may reduce inflammation.
-One study found that people with RA who took devil's claw reduced pain and improved their mobility.
-But not all studies have found that devil's claw was effective for RA; evidence is mixed.
+- Devil's claw ( Harpagophytum procumbens ) standardized extract.
+May reduce inflammation.
+One study found that people with RA who took devil's claw reduced pain and improved their mobility, however not all studies have found that devil's claw was effective for RA.
 People with heart disease, diabetes, gallstones, or stomach ulcers should not take devil's claw without talking to their doctor.
-Theoretically, devil's claw may interact with several medications processed by the liver and may increase the risk of bleeding in people who take blood-thinning medications, such as warfarin (Coumadin), aspirin, and others.
+Devil's claw may interact with several medications processed by the liver and may increase the risk of bleeding in people who take blood-thinning medications, such as warfarin (Coumadin), aspirin, and others.

-- Capsaicin (Capsicum frutescens) cream, applied to the skin (topically) -- Capsaicin is the main component in hot chili peppers (also known as cayenne).
-Applied to the skin, it is believed to temporarily reduce amounts of "substance P," a chemical that contributes to inflammation and pain in arthritis.
-Pain reduction generally starts 3 - 7 days after applying the capsaicin cream to the skin.
+- Capsaicin ( Capsicum frutescens ) cream , applied to the skin (topically).
+Capsaicin is the main component in hot chili peppers (also known as cayenne).
+Applied to the skin, it may temporarily reduce amounts of "substance P," a chemical that contributes to inflammation and pain in arthritis.
+Pain reduction generally starts 3 to 7 days after applying the capsaicin cream to the skin.
 Wash hands well with vinegar after use and avoid touching the eyes.
+For topical use only.

-There is little to no scientific evidence supporting the use of acupuncture for RA.
-However, some people with RA say that acupuncture helps relieve their pain and improves their quality of life.
+There is little scientific evidence supporting the use of acupuncture for RA, however, some people with RA say that acupuncture helps relieve pain and improves their quality of life.
 Acupuncturists treat people with RA based on an individualized assessment of the excesses and deficiencies of qi, or energy, located in various meridians.
 A qi deficiency is usually detected in the spleen and kidney meridians.